 The primary sector in the Central African Republic is predominantly focused on agriculture, with a diverse range of crops and animal products.
 The country’s agricultural activities are influenced by its tropical climate and abundant natural resources.
 Approximately 7.88% of the country’s land is used for agriculture.
 The main agricultural products include cassava, groundnuts, yams, coffee, maize, sesame seeds, bananas, taro, sugarcane, and beef.

-Agriculture, forestry, and fishing contribute 43.2% to the country’s GDP.
-Despite not being the largest contributor, agriculture plays a crucial role in the economy by providing employment and sustenance for a significant portion of the population.
+Agriculture, forestry, and fishing contribute the largest share to the country’s GDP.
+Despite ongoing instability, agriculture plays a crucial role in the economy by providing employment and sustenance for a significant portion of the population — approximately 74% of the labor force is engaged in agricultural activities.
 The variety of crops and animal products highlights the importance of the agricultural sector in supporting livelihoods and ensuring food security in the Central African Republic.

 Military Activities and Economic Sectors of Central African Republic